linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Lecture Notes 10- Interest Rate Derivatives.md

 - Until January 31,  2014: British Bankers Association (BBA) LIBOR
 	- Survey of a panel of banks
 	- Banks could underestimate their borrowing costs
-	- Conflict within the bank: impact of LIBOR setting on derivatives trading.
+	- Conflict within the bank: impact of [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] setting on derivatives trading.
 - Now ICE LIBOR
 	- ICE now the benchmark administrator
 	- Regulator in UK: Financial Conduct Authority (FCA)